How Safe Is Your School's Reopening Plan? Here's What To Look For

 There are newer technologies such UV light systems that are garnering attention as well, but "the jury is still out on more novel interventions, like UV light and ionizers," Santarpia says.
 One challenge: When air is moving through a duct system, it can be difficult to get the kind of UV intensity and exposure time necessary to kill viruses.

-8) Lunch And Snacks
+8) Lunch and snacks

 Look for: Staggered cafeteria times or in-classroom dining

-Eating lunch and snacks requires removing face masks, so social distancing is the key to reducing transmission.
+Eating lunch and snacks requires removing face masks, so social distancing is the key here.

 Schools should avoid having kids eat in a crowded cafeteria.
-"This may mean eating in classrooms," says Zerr, adding that kids should stick with their designated pod, and "remove masks only to eat."
+"This may mean eating in classrooms," says Zerr, adding that kids should stick with their designated pod and "remove masks only to eat."

-Other experts suggest staggering lunch times to reduce the number of students who are in the cafeteria so they can socially distance and keep students in their social bubbles at lunch time, whether they are eating in their classrooms or the cafeteria.
+Other experts suggest staggering lunchtimes to reduce the number of students who are in the cafeteria so they can socially distance and keep students in their social bubbles, whether they are eating in their classrooms or the cafeteria.

 "Purchasing lunches should be OK if students are spaced out and classes do not intermingle," Miller says.
 Many schools are planning to serve a bag lunch which students can carry back to their classroom, although there are concerns these lunches may not be as nutritious.